 Research has shown that too many choices can lead to discouragement, frustration, and ultimately a failure.
 Fewer choices = better results.

 What we label a “lack of willpower” could in fact be too many choices.

 There is a famous experiment on the purchase of jams entitled When choice is demotivating.
-When too many choices of jams – 24-30 choices – were presented, sales plummeted.
+When too many choices of jams (24-30), were presented, sales plummeted.
 When the choices were limited to 6, sales increased.

 This goes against the premise that is promoted in our modern information society.
 We talk about options as though they were the key to success and satisfaction.
-This assumption is applied to selling, investing, buying, and making important life-decisions – from vocations, to relationships, to objectives.
-The endless choices often come disguised in the pronouncement “Have It Your Way.”
+It’s a false assumption.
+We need information like we need food.
+Yet too much food leads to obesity.
+It’s time to ban

-Why do folks want more choices?
-Because information is addictive.
-Dopamine also causes you to want, desire, seek out and search.
+We want more choices because information is addictive.
+Dopamine causes you to want, desire, seek out and search.
 Dopamine makes you curious about ideas and fuels your search for more information.
-So caution!

 It’s nice to have options.
 Having a few options is better than having none.
 But too many choices can cripple our ability to succeed.
 The researchers call it “choice overload.”
 Reducing our choices can be beneficial.

 Here are 4 ways subtracting our choices can become a plus.